Responding to 2025 White House Executive Orders and Agency Directives

 • Try to remain in contact with your program officers, but be aware that some may have a pause on communications.

 • Monitor policy updates from the federal agency overseeing your grant for any updates on funding or compliance requirements.
-See also the COGR resource page linked below.
+See also the COGR resource page linked in the right panel.

 • If PIs or RAs receive any award modifications or other notices, please forward them to SPO as soon as possible at spoawards@berkeley.edu so that these can be reviewed and processed quickly.
 In particular, notify spoawards@berkeley.edu if you receive a stop work order for an award.
 A stop work order typically means that all project work needs to stop immediately and no expenses can be incurred on the project as of the effective date of the notice.